microsoft/Federal-Business-Applications/whitepapers/power-platform-azure-synapse/README.md

 | [Dataverse Synapse with Delta](https://learn.microsoft.com/en-us/power-apps/maker/data-platform/azure-synapse-link-delta-lake)  | No   | Yes  | Yes |
 | [F&O Incremental Folder](https://learn.microsoft.com/en-us/power-apps/maker/data-platform/azure-synapse-link-select-fno-data#access-incremental-data-changes-from-finance-and-operations)  | No  | Yes  | Yes |
 | [F&O Synapse with Delta](https://learn.microsoft.com/en-us/power-apps/maker/data-platform/azure-synapse-link-select-fno-data)  | No   | Yes  | No  |

+## Overview of the Feature
+Azure Synapse integration with Power Platform Dataverse allows you to sync data automatically from select tables in Dataverse into an Azure Data Lake Storage Account.
+Below is an example of how it works once Azure Synapse Link is already setup.
+Full setup notes for GCC and GCCH are included below.

 1. Make sure the Dataverse table you want to sync is marked to enable change tracking.